Low Testosterone And The Men’s Health Crisis That Wasn’t

 Pharmaceutical companies and clinics spent years pushing testosterone therapy as a cure-all for aging men.
 That's all over now.
 Maybe.

-Over the past decade, men with low energy, waning libidos, sour moods, and other vague symptoms of aging have been offered a convenient biological scapegoat for what ails them (at least the ones not purposefully trying to lower their sex drive).
+Over the past decade, men with low energy, waning libidos, sour moods, and other vague symptoms of aging have been offered a convenient biological scapegoat for what ails them.
 Aggressive drug marketing campaigns, under-regulated medical clinics, and willing doctors have offered, encouraged, and rewarded low testosterone diagnoses and self-diagnoses.
 The “Low-T” market, crowded with over-the-counter and off-the-shelf medications like Ageless Men’s Health, New Vitality, and 25 Again, has made a lot of money for those ready to promise men rock hard abs, diamond-cutter erections, and vitality.
 Whether or not it has truly remade men is another matter entirely.

 Prior to the major marketing campaigns, testosterone therapy was a treatment for hypogonadism, a condition that occurs in only about 2.1% of men in which the testicles or pituitary glands fail to work because of cancer, congenital abnormalities, or the mumps.
 This didn’t stop pharmaceutical companies from pushing off-label uses, suggesting their new products could address a wide range of issues including low energy, decreased libido and sexual stamina, poor mood, and almost every other hazy symptom of male aging.
 The idea that andropause, the term for the male equivalent of menopause, could be cured had marketing legs even if that nomenclature lacked mass appeal.
 Low-T became a commonly treated medical disorder without becoming a common medical disorder because demand could be manufactured faster than lab workers could stuff pills and serums into hypermasculine packaging.